AFWW

 While money—funding—is inevitably necessary, some visions are achieved principally through dogged determination.
 Personal sacrifice can be the defining ingredient for success.
 The suffragists in England and America had a vision of equal rights for women.
 They gave money to be sure.
 But they also gave time and personal sacrifice as they suffered derision, ostracism, and sometimes even physical harm.

-Alice Paul, a US Quaker, had uncommon determination.
+Alice Paul, a U.S. Quaker, had uncommon determination.
 Her vision gave the struggle for women's suffrage a high profile and a national battlefield.
-(10) She broke ranks with many of her sisters in the movement who felt she sought a federal amendment prematurely.
+(10) She broke ranks with many of her sisters in the movement who felt she sought a federal amendment to the U.S. Constitution prematurely.
 Yet Paul persisted.
 She raised funds and held parades.
 She led her followers in picketing the White House.
 Many of them endured arrest, incarceration, beatings.
 Taking their clue from British suffragists, some women, including Alice Paul, went on hunger strikes.
-When they were brutally force-fed, word of this treatment reached the public, which reacted with outrage.
+When Alice Paul was brutally force-fed, word of this treatment reached the public, which reacted with outrage.
 In the end, the suffragists won: the US Congress passed the Susan B. Anthony amendment in the House in January 1918 and in the Senate in June of 1919.
+The effort was compellingly portrayed in the film "Iron Jawed Angels."

-George Soros, another man, an activist with an international view, grasps the same principle Ronald Reagan did.
+George Soros, an activist with an international view, grasps the same principle Ronald Reagan did.
 He, too, uses money in the war on terror to get the desired result, but he states it this way: the strategy is to bring "such great benefits to the people that even a repressive regime finds it advantageous to accept your presence."
 (10) George Soros has spent billions of his private wealth to foster in current or former authoritarian governments the democratic and open societies that are and will continue to be critical in our campaign to end wars.
+The idea of ending war will not flourish within an authoritarian system.

 1. Hart, Gary.
 2004.
 The Fourth Power.
 A Grand Strategy for the United States in the Twenty-First Century.
 NY: Oxford University Press.